ros2/ros2_documentation/source/Concepts/About-Tf2.rst

 tf2 can operate in a distributed system.
-This means all the information about the coordinate frames of a robot is available to all ROS 2 components on any computer in the system. tf2 can operate with a central server that contains all transform information, or you can have every component in your distributed system build its own transform information database.
+This means all the information about the coordinate frames of a robot is available to all ROS 2 components on any computer in the system. tf2 can have every component in your distributed system build its own transform information database or have a central node that gathers and stores all transform information.

 Tutorials
 ---------